Best Balance Transfer Credit Cards if You Have a Ton of Debt

 While the Citi® Diamond Preferred® Card doesn’t offer rewards, it does come with a few handy travel benefits and consumer perks.
 For example, you’ll get free worldwide travel accident insurance, extended warranties, access to the Citi Price Rewind program, and a special concierge who can help you with travel plans, dinner reservation, sports and concert tickets, and more.

-If you’re looking for a card that gives you ample time to pay down debt and a solid rewards program, the Discover it® Card could be your best bet.
-This card offers 0 percent APR for 18 months on balance transfers and 6 months for purchases.
+If you’re looking for a card that gives you ample time to pay down debt and a solid rewards program, the Discover it® Cash Back could be your best bet.
+This card offers 0 percent APR for the first 14 months on purchases and balance transfers, with a go-to APR of 14.24% -25.24% Variable.
 You’ll never pay an annual fee.
 However, you do need to pay a 3 percent balance transfer fee.

-The Discover it® Card is an especially solid offering if you want to earn cash-back rewards.
+The Discover it® Cash Back is an especially solid offering if you want to earn cash-back rewards.
 Not only do you earn 1 percent cash-back for every dollar you spend, but you earn 5 percent cash-back on up to $1,500 spent in categories that rotate every quarter.
-While bonus categories change from year to year, this card’s categories commonly include purchases made at restaurants, home improvement stores, gas stations, and Amazon.com.
+While bonus categories change from year to year, this card’s categories commonly include purchases made at gas stations, grocery stores, restaurants, Amazon.com and more up to the quarterly maximum, each time you activate.

 Citi Simplicity® Card